Dynatrace/OneAgent-SDK-for-Python/README.md

-**Disclaimer: This SDK is currently still work in progress.
+Disclaimer: This SDK is currently in EAP and still work in progress.
-Using the OneAgent SDK for Python is COMPLETELY UNSUPPORTED at this stage!**

 > Read the latest version of this README, with working internal links, at [GitHub](https://github.com/Dynatrace/OneAgent-SDK-for-Python#readme).